Skip to content

 The design for printing a tactile diagram, labelling the components on the front of the micro:bit

-Download poster files
+Download PDF poster for printing

 A swell paper printout showing the components on the rear face of the micro:bit